gbgar/pandoc-sections.vim/README.md

 \]\[          Skip forward one section header in the second through sixth levels.

 \[\]          Skip backward one section header in the second through sixth levels.

+## Text Objects

+i\]\] 		Inner primary section header.

+i\]\[ 		Inner secondary through sixth-level header.

+a\]\]		All of primary header.

+a\]\[		All of secondary through sixth-level header.

+Note: the secondary through sixth-level section text objects are not yet sophisticated and only operate up to the next heading (primary through sixth-level).